hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Actions

-Use [Buttons](/components/button) and [Dropdowns](/components/dropdown) in the Page Header to highlight page-level functions and actions that impact the page as a holistcally.
+Use [Buttons](/components/button) and [Dropdowns](/components/dropdown) in the Page Header to highlight page-level functions and actions that impact the page holistcally.
+Examples of this include:

-- Creating new objects that are contained within the page
+- Creating new objects that are listed within the page
 - Surfacing management details like connecting to an API
-- Deleting the object that the page represents
+- Deleting or deactivating an object
-- Pausing or refreshing a service pertaining the page.
+- Pausing or refreshing a service pertaining the page

 <Hds::PageHeader as |PH|>
   <PH.Title>Consul clusters</PH.Title>